goroglev/Levente-Karoly-Gorog/TwitterClient/README.md

 for non-blocking HTTP messaging along with my own response consumer (com.client.twitter.StatusesFilterResponseConsumer) implementation.

-2. Use statuses/filter method with a configurable list of keywords (i.e. eBuddy, IM) This refers to the https://stream.twitter.com/1.1/statuses/filter.json endpoint.
+2. Use statuses/filter method with a configurable list of keywords (i.e. IM) This refers to the https://stream.twitter.com/1.1/statuses/filter.json endpoint.
 Requests sent to this service should be authorized conform the OAuth authorization scheme.
 I wrote a wrapper on the top of the oauth-signpost (http://code.google.com/p/oauth-signpost/)